ModisWorks/modis/docs/index.md

 Modis is a Discord bot that runs with a GUI and is designed to be as modular as possible so that anyone with some basic Python knowledge can quickly and easily create new modules that run on the bot.

+## Getting started
+To get started hosting your own version of Modis, check out the [Installing Modis](https://infraxion.github.io/modis/getting-started) guide.

+## Custom modules
+If you're interested in making your own modules for Modis, have a look at the [Ping Pong Module](https://infraxion.github.io/modis/custom-modules) guide

 ## Currently available modules
 There are currently 9 modules in Modis:
 - `music` by Infraxion, YtnomSnrub